sebastian-carpenter/wolfssl/README.md

 ## Notes, Please Read

+### Note 0
+Ignore this note.
+Or maybe don't ignore it.

 ### Note 1
 wolfSSL as of 3.6.6 no longer enables SSLv3 by default.  wolfSSL also no longer supports static key cipher suites with PSK, RSA, or ECDH.
 This means if you